Pregnancy: Nosebleeds and Bleeding GumsSkip to the navigation

 - Avoid blowing your nose for at least 12 hours after a nosebleed.

-Increased blood flow to the mucous membranes of the mouth and gums during pregnancy may also cause bleeding, especially when you brush your teeth.
-Your gums may appear more swollen than usual.
-Try using a soft-bristled toothbrush.
+You also have more blood flow to the mucous membranes of the mouth and gums when you are pregnant.
+This may also cause bleeding, especially when you brush your teeth.
+Your gums may be more swollen than usual.
+Try using a toothbrush with soft bristles.